Strawberry Hill Lease Extension - Free Consultation

 Decision in Hounslow

-An example of a Lease Extension decision for a Strawberry Hill flat is Ground Floor Flat 91 Bath Road in May 2009. in a case where the freeholder could not be traced, the Brentford County Court ordered that the Lease be surrendered in return for the grant of a new lease of the Premises at a premium determined by the Leasehold Valuation Tribunal.
-The tribunal concluded that the price payable by the Applicant for the new lease of the premises be £15,900 This case related to 1 flat.
-The unexpired term as at the valuation date was 60.45 years.
+An example of a Lease Extension case for a Strawberry Hill residence is Ground Floor Flat 91 Bath Road in May 2009. in a case where the freeholder could not be traced, the Brentford County Court ordered that the Lease be surrendered in return for the grant of a new lease of the Premises at a premium determined by the Leasehold Valuation Tribunal.
+The tribunal concluded that the price payable by the Applicant for the new lease of the premises be £15,900 This case affected 1 flat.
+The remaining number of years on the lease was 60.45 years.